bizhishui/bizhishui.github.io/_posts/2017-01-23-Git-on-the-Server.md

 ### Getting Git on a Server
 In order to initially set up any Git server, one has to export an existing repository into *a new bare repository* -  a repository that dosen't contain a working directory.
-By convention, bare repository directories end in `.git`, like so:
+(Make sure its already a git repository, if not, use *git init*, *git add filenames* etc.) By convention, bare repository directories end in `.git`, like so:

 ```
     git clone --bare my_project my_project.git